 $50-$750 - In this range, it is possible to get custom portraits created from sites where you upload your photo and wait for it to arrive at your home.
 These paintings are created in a realistic style and will look almost identical to your photo.
 The art may be done digitally or by hand.
 At this price point, these paintings are typically smaller in size.
 For more than 1-2 subjects, most “upload and go” sites charge a certain percentage (typically 15-20%) extra for each additional subject.
 Most websites charge 100% of the cost up-front.

-$5000-$20000 - At this range, artists typically no longer work off of photos.
+$10000-$20000 - At this range, artists may or may not work off of photos.
 Some portrait artists in this category will come out and take your photos, while others will ask you to sit for live portrait sessions.
-Part of what you are paying for is this additional time.
+Many portrait artists in this price range prefer to work off of photos, either ones the client provides or the artist takes herself.
 Of course in this range you should be able to commission very large portraits and portraits of multiple people or subjects at a time.
 You should also expect to pay a portion of the price up front, and the rest upon completion.
 When working with an artist in this price range, you should expect to receive a free consultation and unlimited edits.

 $20000+ - At this price point, you should expect to be working with an extremely established artist with decades of experience.
 This price point is typically reserved for artists who work with politicians or other corporate clients.

 Other Factors that May Impact Portrait Prices